homm/instagram-filters/README.md

 and [again](https://www.practicepython.org/blog/2016/12/20/instagram-filters-python.html).
 And [again](https://code.tutsplus.com/tutorials/create-instagram-filters-with-php--net-24504)
 and [again](https://picturepan2.github.io/instagram.css/).
-The problem is most of this attempts based on manual color correction.

-This is the only accurate reconstruction of color filters using a robust method.
+The problem with the attempts is they mostly deal with manually correcting colors.
+While, there's just a single robust method of color reconstruction.

-For illustration, one of the following images obtained using Instagram filter and second using applying accurate reconstruction.
-Try to guess which one is which.
+For instance, one of the following images was obtained using a commercial filter, and another using an accurate reconstruction.
+Try guessing which one was reconstructed.

 <img src="./static/reconstruction.jpg" width="400" alt="reconstruction"> <img src="./static/inst.jpg" width="400" alt="inst">

-To compare, this is the result of applying **the same filter** from a commercial set of Instagram-like filters.
+To compare, here is the result of applying **the same filter** from a commercial set of Instagram-like filters.

 <img src="./static/foreign.jpg" width="400" alt="foreign">